vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 - Newar era ...
 20 October, 879 A.D.
 2,042,405
 - Jelali (Iran) era ...
 15 March, 1079 A.D.
 2,115,236

-It may be mentioned here that the ideas underlying continuous reckoning of days occurred much earlier to the celebrated Indian astronomer, Aryabhata I (476 525 A.D.), who introduced it under the designation "Ahargana" or heap of days in his celebrated Arya bhatiya.
-The idea of counting ahargana or heaps of days elapsed from a specified epoch upto the given date dawned upon the Hindu astronomers as a necessity for calculating the position of planets for that date.
+It may be mentioned here that the ideas underlying continuous reckoning of days occurred much earlier to the celebrated Indian astronomer, Aryabhaṭa I (476 525 A.D.), who introduced it under the designation "Ahargaṇa" or heap of days in his celebrated Aryabhaṭīya.
+The idea of counting Ahargaṇa or heaps of days elapsed from a specified epoch upto the given date dawned upon the Hindu astronomers as a necessity for calculating the position of planets for that date.
 They followed the cumbrous luni-solar calendar for dating purposes, which was not based upon any simple rules.
-It contains months of 29 or 30 days, and occasionally a thirteenth month, the recurrence of which was deter mined by elaborate methods.
+It contains months of 29 or 30 days, and occasionally a thirteenth month, the recurrence of which was determined by elaborate methods.
 The dates of the months are not numbered serially, but designated by the tithi current at sunrise.
 It was accordingly found almost impossible to work out the mean positions of planets on the basis of the luni-solar calendar alone.

-For this purpose a continuous and uniform time scale was necessary, and this was served by the ahargana..
+For this purpose a continuous and uniform time scale was necessary, and this was served by the Ahargaṇa.

+#### Mahāyuga epoch
-"Aryabhata had somehow the idea that the planets, and the two nodes (which were treated as planets in Hindu astronomy) return to the first point of Aries after every 4.32 x 100 years, and there was a unique assemblage of planets at the first point of the Hindu sphere at some past date which he called the beginning of Kali Yuga.
-The date assigned to the Kali beginning is now known to be 3102 B.C., February 17-18.
-The common period of revolution of planets of 4.32 x 109 years constitute a Mahayuga consiting of
+Aryabhaṭa had somehow the idea that the planets, and the two nodes (which were treated as planets in Hindu astronomy) return to the first point of Aries after every 4.32 x 10⁶ years, and there was a unique assemblage of planets at the first point of the Hindu sphere at some past date which he called the beginning of **Kali Yuga**.
+The date assigned to the Kali beginning is now known to be **3102 B.C., February 17-18**.
+The common period of revolution of planets of 4.32 x 10⁶ years constitute a **Mahāyuga** consiting of

-Satya yuga of 1.728 x 100 years Tretā yuga of 1.296 x 108 x Dvāpara yuga of 0.864 x 106 " Kali yuga of 0.432 x 106 »
+- Satya yuga of 1.728 x 10⁶ years
+- Tretā yuga of 1.296 x 10⁶ years
+- Dvāpara yuga of 0.864 x 10⁶ years
+- Kali yuga of 0.432 x 10⁶ years

-Total 4.32 x 106 years It may be noticed that
+- Total 4.32 x 10⁶ years.

+It may be noticed that 4.32 x 10⁶ = 12000 x 360

-4.32 x 10° - 12000 x 360 Aryabhata gave tables showing the number of sidereal revolutions of planets in the period of 4.32 x 100 years.
+Aryabhaṭa gave tables showing the number of sidereal revolutions of planets in the period of 4.32 x 100 years.
 The total number of days in a Mahāyuga=1,577,917,800 which gives the length of a year=365.25875 days.

-Brahmagupta was evidently not satisfied that Aryabhata's figures for the periods of planets were correct.
-He introduced a Kalpa=1000 Mahāyugas= 4.32 x 10o years.
-The 'Kalpa' was supposed to consti tute a 'Day' of the Creator, Grand-father Brahma.
-He gave the number of sidereal revolutions of the planets in a Kalpa, and thought he had improved Aryabhața's figure for the year..
+Brahmagupta was evidently not satisfied that Aryabhaṭa's figures for the periods of planets were correct.
+He introduced a **Kalpa**=1000 Mahāyugas= 4.32 x 10⁹ years.
+The 'Kalpa' was supposed to constitute a 'Day' of the Creator, Grand-father Brahma.
+He gave the number of sidereal revolutions of the planets in a Kalpa, and thought he had improved Aryabhața's figure for the year.

 Brahmagupta's year=365.25844 days.

-Aryabhata calculated 'Ahargana' or heap of days, from the beginning of the Mahāyuga as the zero-day. .
+Aryabhaṭa calculated 'Ahargaṇa' or heap of days, from the beginning of the Mahāyuga as the zero-day.

+#### Later ahargaṇa epochs
 But evidently this practice involves very large numbers; and is inconvenient to use.
-Therefore the later astronomers used modifications of the system by counting Ahargana from other convenient epochs, within historical reach.
+Therefore the later astronomers used modifications of the system by counting Ahargaṇa from other convenient epochs, within historical reach.
 The different epochs which have been used are :--

-(1) The beginning of the Kali era or 3102 B.C.
-(2) 427 Śaka era or 505 A.D. as is found in
+- (1) The beginning of the Kali era or 3102 B.C.
+- (2) 427 Śaka era or 505 A.D. as is found in Pancasiddhāntikā of Varahamihira.

-Pancasiddhāntikā of Varahamihira.
-(3) 587 Śaka era or 665 A.D. as is found in the
+- (3) 587 Śaka era or 665 A.D. as is found in the Khandakhadyaka of Brahmagupta.

-Khandakhadyaka of Brahmagupta.
-854 śaka era or 932.
-A.D, as is found in the
+- (4) 854 śaka era or 932.
+A.D, as is found in the Laghumānasa of Munjala.

-Laghumānasa of Munjala.
-(5) 961 Śaka era or 1039 A.D. in the Siddhānta
+- (5) 961 Śaka era or 1039 A.D. in the Siddhānta śekhara of Sripati.

-Sekhara of Sripati.
-The astronomical treatises of the Hindus have been divided into three categories according to the initial

-0.

-GENERAL PRINCIPLES OF CALENDAR MAKING

-163
+The astronomical treatises of the Hindus have been divided into three categories according to the initial epoch employed for calculation.
+In which the calculations of Ahargaṇa as well as the planetary mean places are made from the Kalpa, is called a Siddhānta ; when the calculations start from a Mahāyuga or Kali beginning it is called a Tantra, and when it is done from a recent epoch it is called a Karana.
+In any case, the mean places of the planets with their nodes and apsides are given for the epoch of the treatise from which calculations are to be started, with rules for finding the ahargaņa for any later date.
+This Ahargaṇa is then made use of in finding for that later date the positions of planets from their given initial positions and their daily motions, for,

 disturbing discontinuity.
 The curious reader may go through his article published in the Centaurus.

-We, however, give below the corresponding Julian day numbers and Kali ahargana for certain modern dates.
+We, however, give below the corresponding Julian day numbers and Kali Ahargaṇa for certain modern dates.

-epoch employed for calculation.
-In which the calcula tions of ahargana as well as the planetary mean places are made from the Kalpa, is called a Siddhānta ; when the calculations start from a Mahāyuga or Kali beginning it is called a Tantra, and when it is done from a recent epoch it is called a Karana.
-In any case, the mean places of the planets with their nodes and apsides are given for the epoch of the treatise from which calculations are to be started, with rules for finding the ahargaņa for any later date.
-This ahargana is then made use of in finding for that later date the positions of planets from their given initial positions and their daily motions, for,

 The mean position at any epoch =the mean position at the initial epoch

-+ daily motion x ahargana.
-Due to the complexity of the Hindu luni-solar calendar, one has to go through complicated rules in determining the ahargana for any particular day.
-Dr. Olaf Schmidt of the Brown University and the Institute of Advanced Study, in discussing the method of computation of the Ahargana at length, has pointed out that the present Hindu method suffers from a
++ daily motion x Ahargaṇa.
+Due to the complexity of the Hindu luni-solar calendar, one has to go through complicated rules in determining the Ahargaṇa for any particular day.
+Dr. Olaf Schmidt of the Brown University and the Institute of Advanced Study, in discussing the method of computation of the Ahargaṇa at length, has pointed out that the present Hindu method suffers from a

 Julian days (elapsed at